• Skip to primary navigation

 Common Questions

-How many pieces does this fudge recipe yield?
+How many pieces does this fudge recipe make?

-My fudge took approx. 2 hours to set in the fridge.
-Timings may vary depending on the humidity.
+This vegan fudge recipe typically takes about 2 hours to set in the fridge.
+Timings may vary slightly depending on temperature and humidity.

-Store wrapped in parchment paper and in an airtight container.
-If it is humid in your home, I suggest refrigerating and allowing it to come back to room temperature before eating.
-It will soften in warm conditions.
+Store your fudge wrapped in parchment paper and placed in an airtight container.
+If your home is warm or humid, refrigerate it and allow it to come back to room temperature before serving for the best texture.

 A stack of vegan vanilla fudge.